thiagosindra/higher-resolution-hypothesis/docs/hrh-paper.md

 38. Markram, H., Rinaldi, T., & Markram, K. (2007).
 The intense world syndrome—an alternative hypothesis for autism. *Frontiers in Neuroscience, 1*(1), 77—96.
 39. Stam, C. J., et al. (2013).
 Brain connectivity and network architecture in autism. *Frontiers in Human Neuroscience, 7*, 15.
 40. Uddin, L. Q., et al. (2013).
 Reconceptualizing functional brain connectivity in autism. *Frontiers in Human Neuroscience, 7*, 458.
+41. Crane, L., & Goddard, L. (2008).
+Episodic and semantic autobiographical memory in adults with autism spectrum disorders. *Journal of Autism and Developmental Disorders, 38*(3), 498—506.
+42. Lind, S. E., & Bowler, D. M. (2010).
+Episodic memory and episodic future thinking in adults with ASD. *Journal of Abnormal Psychology, 119*(4), 896—905.
+43. Bon, M., et al. (2022).
+Vividness of mental imagery and its neural correlates in autism spectrum disorder. *NeuroImage: Clinical, 36*, 103203.
+44. D'Angiulli, A., & Haskell, T. R. (2013).
+Cortical sensory reactivation during visual imagery and memory recall. *Frontiers in Human Neuroscience, 7*, 675.
+45. Stickgold, R., et al. (2001).
+Sleep, learning, and dreams: Off-line memory reprocessing. *Science, 294*(5544), 1052—1057.
+46. Nir, Y., & Tononi, G. (2010).
+Dreaming and the brain: From phenomenology to neurophysiology. *Trends in Cognitive Sciences, 14*(2), 88—100.
+47. Attwell, D., & Laughlin, S. B. (2001).
+An energy budget for signaling in the grey matter of the brain. *Journal of Cerebral Blood Flow and Metabolism, 21*(10), 1133—1145.
+48. Lennie, P. (2003).
+The cost of cortical computation. *Current Biology, 13*(6), 493—497.